 You've joined a team of committed volunteers and staff who work together to find a cure for Parkinson's and improve the lives of those living with the condition.
 So, while you may be new to the organisation and are finding your feet, you're not alone.

-This module might take you longer to do than others, so do tackle it in stages and at your own pace.
-We recommend talking to your staff contact about which sections are relevant to your role.
+This module might take you longer to do than others, so we recommend talking to your staff contact about which sections are relevant to your role.